 Attachment 2 shows the details of the two project sections and a combined project over the full length.
 Option A details the costs if the City were to fund the project from its own resources, ie; all ratepayers contribute to the cost of under-grounding a section of overhead power in West Coast Drive.

-Option B details the costs per lot if the City required each of the lot owners to pay for its contribution.
+Option B details the costs per lot if the City was to recover the full cost from each of the lot owners.